 Section 221(g) of the Immigration and Nationality Act

 It is often the case when an applicant for a visa is told that a final decision cannot be made on his visa application immediately.
 In doing so, the consular officer invokes Section 221(g) of the Immigration and Nationality Act and informs the applicant that the case will be put on hold until the applicant’s eligibility for the visa can be determined.
-This processing “time-out” is taken frequently: approximately one million visa applications were subjected to 221(g) during 2010.
+This processing “time-out” is taken frequently: on average more than 1,000,000 visa applications are subjected to 221(g) every year.
 Technically, 221(g) is considered a denial; in subsequent visa applications and registration in the Electronic System for Travel Authorization, this must be disclosed.
 Nevertheless, the overwhelming majority of 221(g) denials are overcome and visas issued.

 There are, in essence, two types of 221(g) cases:

 - Washington-related “administrative processing”, in which a clearance or approval is required from an interested agency or agencies in Washington, D.C.

 - Post-related, in which the consular officer requires additional time, information, or documentation before making a final visa decision.